 This course explores the relationship between religion and science through issues that emerge in public discussion through news and popular media.
 Examples of topics include evolution and intelligent design, genetic engineering and stem cell research, and the social role of science and science as vocation, along with historical and philosophical development of science in its relationship to religion.
-This course can meet the Search for Meaning II or Humaities LAF requirement but not both.
+This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I), RLN100(Religion, Vocation, and the Search for Meaning I)